 Celtic sea salt, to taste

-1 to 2 tablespoons grass-fed butter (unsalted) or grass-fed ghee; 1 tablespoon coconut oil; or, 2 tablespoons olive oil
+1 to 2 tablespoons grass-fed butter (unsalted) OR grass-fed ghee; OR unrefined coconut oil; OR, extra-virgin olive oil

 Warm grass-fed butter (coconut oil or olive oil)) in a large 10-inch or 12-inch wide stainless steel skillet with stainless steel handles (please DO NOT use a non-stick skillet) over medium-high heat.
 When the butter is hot (it will sizzle when you flick a drop of water into the pan) but not smoking, add the onions.
 Stir onions until well-coated with butter, then lower heat to medium-low and cook apx.
 5 to 8 minutes, or until softened and begins to brown.
 If the onion mixture begins to stick to the pan, add 1/4 cup to 1/3 cup filtered water or chicken stock to deglaze.